cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

     <UserList />
   </Suspense>
 ```
 In this case the `UserList` component is being suspended.
-Note the `fallback` prop that is used to define a component that will be displayed while the suspended component is being rendered.
-Once that is done, the suspended component will replace the fallback component.
+Note the `fallback` prop that is used to define a component that will be displayed while the suspended component is still being rendered.
+Once that is completed, the suspended component will replace the fallback component.

-A suspense component is used in an application page.
-When that is done, the page needs to be lazy loaded with a dynamic import:
+When a `Suspense` component is used in an application page, the page needs to be lazy loaded with a dynamic import:
 ```ts
 // app.tsx
 const HomePage = lazy(() => import("./pages/Home.tsx"));
 ```
-### Hono
+## Hono
 As noted above **Ultra** uses the [Hono](https://honojs.dev) Deno server under the covers.
 Hono's Deno server is based on the http server in the Deno standard library.
 But Hono adds value that can be used in an **Ultra app**.
 A big one is middleware.

 The `createServer` call in `server.tsx` returns a Hono server object in a variable called `server`.
 Middleware is added with a call to `server.get`.
 The first argument is a string representing an http path.
 The second argument is a handler function with a [`Context`](https://honojs.dev/docs/api/context/) first argument and `next` function as the second argument.